-We provide education, inspiration and action to promote inter-religious harmony in our multi-faith society.
+The A.R.E. provides education, inspiration and action to promote inter-religious harmony in our multi-faith society.
 We are non-political and respect all faiths and spiritual paths equally.
 We also acknowledge those, such as Humanists who play a vital role in bringing peace.
 To raise funds for our work we have just opened a shop selling gifts associated with peace and interfaith harmony, see www.peacegifts.shop

-We demonstrate ways in which different faiths can and are working together to promote interfaith harmony.
-This includes presentations at schools, universities, places of worship, prisons and private homes.
+The A.R.E. demonstrates ways in which different faiths can and are working together to promote interfaith harmony.
+This includes presentations at schools, universities, places of worship, and private homes.
 We place special emphasis on our presentations and workshops at prisons.
-When Abrahamic Reunion’s international spokespersons, Rev David and Dr Anna Less, visited from the US in May 2017, they were interviewed by BBC Radio 2 on Sunday 14.05.17.
-Listen on Good Morning Sunday.
+When Abrahamic Reunion’s international spokespersons, Rev David and Dr Anna Less, visited the UK May 2017, they were interviewed by BBC Radio 2.
+Listen to the Good Morning Sunday interview.

 We may know who we are, or we may not

 We may be Muslims Christians or Jews